salomax/desafios/crawlers/README.md

 $ search askreddit;worldnews;cats --multithread
 ```

-Multi thread option has timeout setup to 60s as default.
+Multi thread option has a timeout set to 60s up as default.

-Regardless the implementation, either Single thread or Multi thread, each subreddit runs in parallel.
+Regardless the implementation, either Single thread or Multi thread, each subreddit runs in parallel anyway.
-Multi thread is applied for loading and parsing Reddit HTML as mentioned above.
+**Multi thread** option is applied **only** for loading and parsing Reddit HTML as mentioned above.

 ### Part #2